annaadhiambo/News_App/README.md

 * Anna Adhiambo

 ## Description
-* An application that will help someone who never had the chance to be able to watch news on time.This is a project that enable users to get access to various news sources and articles in the world
+* An application that will help someone who never had the chance to be able to watch news on time.This is a project that enable users to get access to various news sources and articles in the world.
+Here is the [Link](https://annyellow.herokuapp.com/) to my website

 ## Features
 * Landing page containing news sources